Dw-BLITZKRIEG/wd-server2/Remix_LICENSE.md

  how u wan.but if u don´t have perm to remix it this is not allowd only if creding me!

  As u saw i credit boom-v3 link to his server: <http://arras.io/#host=boom-v3.glitch.me>

+ [copying code also without perm will be absue too and will make u even bader at CODING!
+SO make it ur owne!]